 Edward St Aubyn’s quintet of novels have been adapted into the mini-series Patrick Melrose starring Benedict Cumberbatch.
-The series has been nominated for five BAFTAs, including best mini-series and best leading actor.
+The series was nominated for five BAFTAs, winning awards for best mini-series and best leading actor.
 Here’s everything you need to know, from what the Patrick Melrose books are about, to where you can watch the TV series.

 What is Patrick Melrose about?

 Sweeping through the South of France in the ‘60s, New York in the ‘80s and Britain in the early 2000s, Edward St Aubyn’s semi-autobiographical Patrick Melrose novels track their protagonist’s journey from a deeply traumatic childhood, through his chaotic, drug-addicted twenties to middle age, with searing wit and deep humanity.